 It is easy to think having lots of connections in Social Media is good.
 That’s what we are told all the time.
 Now I am thinking, what is good about it if I don’t know what to do with it?

-Many of us (me included) just follow what we’re told, specially in areas new to us.
-We hear these great stories how X made 100.000 because X had 10.000 followers on LinkedIn.
-This is presented in a way to make us believe the only reason X made a 100.000 was because X had 10.000 followers.
+Many of us (me included) just follow what we’re told, especially in areas new to us.
+We hear these great stories about how X made 100.000 because X had 10.000 followers on LinkedIn.
+This is presented in a way to make us believe the only reason X made a 100.000 was that X had 10.000 followers.

 These are common mistakes and we all fall for it.
 To avoid this to happen next year, here are a couple of tips: